Rick-997/AI-Forensics-Boston-Capstone/reports/Finalized_Project_Proposal.md

 - **GitHub repo**: https://github.com/Rick-997/AI-Forensics-Boston-Capstone

 ## Planned Visualization
 District heatmaps, time-of-day line plots, SHAP summary and dependence plots, and a final Tableau dashboard for stakeholder presentation.
+The Tableau dashboard will include an interactive map of Boston highlighting high-risk districts by shooting probability, overlaid with poverty rates and nighttime incident density.

 ## Expected Key Insights
 Nighttime and poverty will emerge as dominant predictors.
 The model is expected to provide clear, actionable SHAP explanations for forensic triage.
+We anticipate that districts like B3, B2, and C11 will show the highest risk during nighttime hours, allowing labs to prioritize resources effectively.

 ## Conclusion
 This Boston-specific, public-data project delivers a practical AI tool with immediate public-safety value.
+Future work can expand to tract-level Census data and real-time deployment.

 ## References
 1. Boston Police Department.
 Crime Incident Reports. https://data.boston.gov